My neonate

 had always refrained from detailing anything about my origins.
 She would only occasionally

-answer any questions of my father’s identity by subtlety insinuating something
+answer any questions of my father’s identity by subtly insinuating something to

 point in my existence.
 There was a certain woundedness in her voice whenever

-she’d professed this truth, and I’d always assumed that my father had either
+she’d professed this truth, and I’d always assumed my father had either died tragically

-died tragically or despicably departed before my birth.
-Even after all I’ve gathered,
+or despicably departed before my birth.
+Even after all I’ve gathered, this is

 Ultimately,

-these details of my birth are largely irrelevant and have only become distressing
+these details of my birth were largely irrelevant and have only become distressing

 to me now that they’ve been foisted upon me in the aftermath of so much else.